DavesCodeMusings/CloudPi/docs/provision-storage.md

 By the end of this step you will have:
 1. Repartitioned the external device, preparing it for Linux filesystems.
-2. Created one or ore ext4 filesystems on that device.
+2. Created one or more ext4 filesystems on that device.
 3. Mounted the new partition so the extra space is available to the system.

 If you haven't [installed Ansible](Installing-Ansible-and-System-Updates) yet, that's okay.
 These steps are all manual.
 When it comes to destroying disk partitions, I'm not quite brave enough to do it automatically.